 - What kind of experience do they have?
 If this is a young team then the coach may not have a lot of experience.
 This is normal.
-However, if this is a high school aged team then experience is a bigger factor.
+However, if this is a high school-aged team then experience is a big factor.
 Have they coached AAU before?
 Have they coached at the high school or college level?
 If they don’t have experience do you think they will be quick learners?

 - What is the coach’s philosophy on winning vs. teaching?
 Winning vs. playing time?